First order devices, hybrid memristors, and the frontiers of nonlinear circuit theory: First order devices

-for certain physical constants $I_0$, $k_0$ (see e.g.\ \cite{chuadesoerkuh}), but also the presence of memristive, resistive and capacitive effects; an accurate equivalent circuit of the Josephson junction is defined by the parallel connection of these four elements (cf.\ \cite{jeltsema10}), as depicted in Figure \ref{fig-joseph}(a).
+As detailed in \cite{jeltsema10}, realistic models of a Josephson junction should take into not only the usual nonlinear inductive relation $i_l = I_0 \sin (k_0 \varphi_l)$ for certain physical constants $I_0$, $k_0$ (see e.g.\ \cite{chuadesoerkuh}), but also the presence of memristive, resistive and capacitive effects; an accurate equivalent circuit of the Josephson junction is defined by the parallel connection of these four elements (cf.\ \cite{jeltsema10}), as depicted in Figure \ref{fig-joseph}(a).

 The device on the left of Figure \ref{fig-joseph}(a) is a $\varphi$-memristor of Chua type, which as reported in \cite{jeltsema10} captures the presence of a small current component given by